 These plans are essentially the same plan; you are responsible for all your portion of costs until you reach a small deductible.
-These plans are the lowest costing plans on the market ranging from about 50 bucks a month to $70 depending on the state.
+These plans are the lowest costing plans on the market ranging from about $50 a month to $70.

 Understanding the Cost of Medicare Supplement Plans

 Prices can differ by company, even when the same coverage is offered in the same state.

 Imagine ten people are paying $100 a month into a bucket.
 They use this bucket for their health care expenses.
 If no one is using much money monthly, then the amount everyone is contributing will stay the same.